neophob/wpc-emu/HARDWARE.md

 Total needed: 37

 ## Unknown
-- can we fetch the uptime of the pinball machine to sync the cycle count? (aka stays in sync)
-- should the emu able to write to the pinball machine (switch input? reset?)
+- can the hardware write to the pinball machine (switch input? reset?)
-- how should the physical interface looks like? opto interface?
+- how should the physical interface looks like?
+Opto-isolator?
-- connect the switches to the pinbal electronics should be easy
+- connect the switches to the pinball electronics should be easy, using Y connector?

 ## Firmware
 Firmware sends data to the emulator (serial):